+17. To what extent has your school documented the available school-based mental health resources?

-- School uses multiple sources to identify existing resources - School includes who the resource is intended for and how to access it. - School includes target outcomes and evidence of impact - School makes resource list available to all - School has process for regularly updating the resource list - O No implementation - O Planning for implementation - O Early partial implementation - O Late partial implementation - O Full implementation - 18.
-To what extent has your school documented the available community-based mental health resources?
+School uses multiple sources to identify existing resources School includes who the resource is intended for and how to access it.
+School includes target outcomes and evidence of impact School makes resource list available to all School has process for regularly updating the resource list

+O No implementation

+O Planning for implementation

+O Early partial implementation

+O Late partial implementation

+O Full implementation

+18. To what extent has your school documented the available community-based mental health resources?

-- School fosters school-community partnerships with community providers - School uses multiple sources to identify existing resources - School includes who the resource is intended for, how to access it - School includes target outcomes and evidence of impact - School makes resource list available to all - School has process for regularly updating the resources list - O No implementation - O Planning for implementation - O Early partial implementation - O Late partial implementation - O Full implementation
+School fosters school-community partnerships with community providers School uses multiple sources to identify existing resources School includes who the resource is intended for, how to access it School includes target outcomes and evidence of impact School makes resource list available to all School has process for regularly updating the resources list

+O No implementation

+O Planning for implementation

+O Early partial implementation

+O Late partial implementation

+O Full implementation

-- 19. Is the school- and community-based mental health resource map or guide available on the school website?
+the school- and community-based mental health resource map or guide available on the schoorebsite?
+I

-- O Yes
+) Yes

-- O No
+) No

-- O Unsure
+) Unsure

-- 20. To what extent has your school developed and documented a referral pathway (e.g., decision points and processes) for school or community-based mental or behavioral health supports?
+o what extent has your school developed and documented a referral pathway (e.g., decision oints and processes) for school or community-based mental or behavioral health supports?

+est practices to consider:

-- School uses a current resource directory or map - School conducts a family meeting to review needs, options, and release of information. - School provides clear information for families and students to self-refer. - School provides clear referral instructions and confirms service availability - School discusses potential barriers and how to overcome - School uses referral meetings or feedback forms for ongoing communication - O No implementation - O Planning for implementation - O Early partial implementation - O Late partial implementation - O Full implementation - 21.
-Has your school communicated procedures for families to self-refer a student to receive schoolbased mental or behavioral health supports? - O Yes - O No - O Unsure - 22.
-To what extent does your school conduct mental health screenings of all students (in accordance with local consent procedures) to identify students needing potential mental or behavioral health supports?
+School uses a current resource directory or map

+School conducts a family meeting to review needs, options, and release of information.
+School provides clear information for families and students to self-refer.
+School provides clear referral instructions and confirms service availability School discusses potential barriers and how to overcome School uses referral meetings or feedback forms for ongoing communication

+No implementation

+Planning for implementation

+Early partial implementation

+Late partial implementation

+Full implementation

+21. as your school communicated procedures for families to self-refer a student to receive school-ased mental or behavioral health supports?

+) Yes

+) No

+) Unsure

+o what extent does your school conduct mental health screenings of all students (in accordance rith local consent procedures) to identify students needing potential mental or behavioral health

+supports?
-- School involves students and families in planning the screening process

-- School identifies a culturally relevant screening tool or process

-- School selects a tool that assesses social and emotional strengths, as well as risk for mental health concerns

-- School engages students and families in a consent process and offers opportunities to consent opt-out

-- School has a defined and timely process to assess results and triage students further to assess the need for Tier 2 or 3 supports
+- School involves students and families in planning the screening process - School identifies a screening tool or process - School selects a tool that assesses social and emotional strengths, as well as risk for mental health concerns - School engages students and families in a consent process and offers opportunities to consent opt-out - School has a defined and timely process to assess results and triage students further to assess the need for Tier 2 or 3 supports

-- O No implementation
+0 No implementation

-- O Planning for implementation
+0 Planning for implementation

-- O Early partial implementation
+0 Early partial implementation

-- O Late partial implementation
+0 Late partial implementation

-- O Full implementation
+0 Full implementation

-- 23. What mental/behavioral health screening tool(s) is used?
+23. .
+Wh nat mental/behavioral health screening tool(s) is used?
 (Indicate "LOCAL" if locally developed.)

-- 24. What type of parental notification and/or parental consent is obtained for universal screening? (check all that apply)
+24. nat type of parental notification and/or parental consent is obtained for universal screening? eck all that apply)

-- □ None / teacher observation only
+None / teacher observation only

-- □ Parental and student notification
+Parental and student notification

-- □ Passive parental consent (opt-out)
+Passive parental consent (opt-out)

-- □ Active parental consent (opt-in)
+Active parental consent (opt-in)

-- □ Unsure
+Unsure

-- 25. To what extent does your school have formal partnerships (MOUs, agreements) with mental or behavioral health providers to serve students and/or families?
+25. what extent does your school have formal partnerships (MOUs, agreements) with mental or navioral health providers to serve students and/or families?